-Immerse yourself in a different culture and way of thinking about the world, get your hands dirty digging into the past, and dive under the surface to explore our rich maritime history.
+Immerse yourself in a different way of thinking about the world, dig into past cultures, and dive into our rich maritime history.

 The purpose of anthropology is to make the world safe for human differences. - Ruth Benedict